Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

 - Enter Play mode.
 Open the HUD's `Topics` tab again, and click `3D` toggle for `/scan`.
 The laser scan message should now be drawing and updating!

     > Because the TF Tracking Type is set to Track Latest, in your scene Hierarchy, you can expand the `map` frame GameObject all the way down to find the `base_scan/Drawing/PointCloud` object.
-Learn more about TF tracking options in the [TEMP link] [Usage Documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.visualizations/Documentation~/README.md).
+Learn more about TF tracking options in the [Usage Documentation](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/amanda/default-tutorial/com.unity.robotics.visualizations/Documentation~/README.md).

 We can continue to customize this visualization during runtime.
 Return to `DefaultVisualizationSuite/sensor_msgs/LaserScan`.

 > Note that only certain visualizer classes will save changes during runtime.
-Read more about the visualizer base classes TEMP LINK [here]().
+Read more about the visualizer base classes TODO LINK here.

 - In the Inspector, select the dropdown for `Color Mode`.
 These settings select what value corresponds to the point's colors--distance from the sensor, intensity of the reading, or angle of the reading.
 Change the value between `Distance` and `Angle` and see how the point colors change.